petrelharp/popbio/README.md

 ## Inclusion and accessibility

-I would like to know your preferred pronouns and name, especially if it differs from the class roster.
+I would like to know your pronouns and name, especially if it differs from the class roster.
 I take seriously my responsibility to create inclusive learning environments.
 Please notify me if there are aspects of the instruction or design of this